 Victoria Harrison runs Living Mosaics, and holds mosaic workshops regularly at various locations around the West Midlands including Birmingham, Worcestershire and Herefordshire.
 You don’t need any prior experience, and at the end of the day session you can take home your gorgeous creation.
 From the basics of how to cut glass and ceramics to creating something beautiful out of nothing, there’s no one better than Harrison to guide you through.

 Set in eight acres of rolling grounds, Marie Therese holds batik and screen-printing workshops for both adults and children.
-Learning this gorgeous craft and expressing your creativity, all led by an expert in her field.
+Learn this gorgeous craft and express your creativity, all led by an expert in her field.

 There’s no excuse not to try something new, and broaden your horizons.
-They say you can’t teach an old dog new tricks- so prove the wrong.
+They say you can’t teach an old dog new tricks- so prove them wrong.